This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 should be used instead of the default protocol-specific description.
 This

-cases for a enumeration flag and one for integer or numeric flags).
+for a enumeration flag and one for integer or numeric flags).

 an (updated) object of class 'registry' with the additional flag defined here.